 idea of responsibility sharing serves as the foundation for the international refugee regime.
-This idea can be found in a variety of treaties and legal frameworks that have come to dictate how international and national entities deal with the displaced.81 The UN General Assembly Resolution and numerous other studies have likewise repeated this idea numerous times.82 The UNHCR executive committee committed to advancing global solidarity, cooperation, and fair responsibility and load sharing;83 and further encourages all States and UNHCR to step up their efforts to put these crucial principles into action, including by providing host countries with much-needed support and by mobilizing financial and other resources, as well as by ensuring protection, as appropriate, in order to improve the coping ability and resilience of host communities and provide aid in a humane manner.
+This idea can be found in a variety of treaties and legal frameworks that have come to dictate how international and national entities deal with the displaced.
+The UN General Assembly Resolution and numerous other studies have likewise repeated this idea numerous times.
+The UNHCR executive committee committed to advancing global solidarity, cooperation, and fair responsibility and load sharing; and further encourages all States and UNHCR to step up their efforts to put these crucial principles into action, including by providing host countries with much-needed support and by mobilizing financial and other resources, as well as by ensuring protection, assistance, and realizing durable solutions for refugees and other people of concern, as appropriate, in order to improve the coping ability and resilience of host communities and provide aid in a humane manner.